THE EXPERIENCE OF THE SUPREME COUNCIL FOR LATVIA

 They inwardly merge more or less the king, the knight, the mystic, the lover and into masculine archetypes.

 They represent the traditions of both the Eastern and the Western.
-The Scottish Rite comes to them as undivided spiritual inspirations.
+The Scottish Rite comes to them as undivided spiritual inspiration.

 The warrior is transformed into a cowardly tyrant.
 The mystic is thought of as out of his head.
 The lover is a sexually addicted pervert.
 The ruler is a megalomaniac with an inferiority complex.

-If we referred to Moore’s and Gillete’s modern teaching for the Freemasonry, then our duty is to perfect the initiation.
+If we refer to Moore’s and Gillete’s modern teaching for the Freemasonry, then we must perfect the initiation.
 We allow each to find himself and to perfect the four male archetypes: the Knight, the Wiseman, the Lover and the King.

 Will we be successful?
 No. But we will strive to stay on this path.